 Better sleep quality before sports and workouts.

 These benefits are gained from the increased blood circulation that sports massage provides.
 Toxins and other waste materials are flushed out by the healthy blood flow.
 Freshly flowing blood stimulates the muscles and carries oxygen and nutrients throughout the body that facilitate muscle recovery and release of tension.
 Similarly to a deep tissue massage, sports massage therapy is not particularly relaxing - the goal is to provide trigger point therapy for muscles relied on for sports and physical activity.

-Your sports massage therapists
+Your sports massage experts

 Remedial Massage Therapist